 It’s everyone’s responsibility to keep themselves and each other safe and well.
 We ask all staff, students and visitors to continue to practice safe behaviours when on our campuses.

-If you're on campus and would like to pick up a face covering, they are available for free from the iCentres, reception desks and faulty offices.
+If you choose to wear a face covering in our buildings we support you to do so, and if you're on campus and would like to pick up a face covering, they are available for free from the iCentres, reception desks and faculty offices.

 You are no longer required to test before attending campus but if you are unwell with a high temperature and start to display symptoms of COVID-19, please stay at home or leave campus.
 You should also remain at home if you have symptoms of other infectious diseases such as heavy colds where you are coughing or sneezing, flu or norovirus.